ietf-wg-acme/acme/draft-ietf-acme-acme.md

 related to this authorization.
 For example, the server may wish to notify the client about server-initiated revocation.

+external_secret (optional, string):
+: An array of URIs that the server can use to contact the client for issues related to this authorization.
+For example, the server may wish to notify the client about server-initiated revocation.

 agreement (optional, string):
 : A URI referring to a subscriber agreement or terms of service provided by the server (see below).
 Including this field indicates the client's agreement with